-Sealed on-ear headphones, just like full size cans are extremely popular among headphone enthusiasts, professionals and consumers alike.
-Aside from being lightweight, it also isolates outside noise well because its closed back.
-And unlike full size cans, its more portable and something that can be carried around easily.
+Sealed on-ear headphones, just like full-size cans are extremely popular among headphone enthusiasts, professionals, and consumers alike.
+Aside from being lightweight, it also isolates outside noise well because it’s closed back.
+And unlike full-size cans, it’s more portable and something that can be carried around easily.

-These types of headphones are also often used audio professionals, news team and even commentators in sports or other types of shows.
+These types of headphones are also often used audio professionals, news teams, and even commentators in sports or other types of shows.
 I have some kind of ‘favoritism’ with headphones of this type but here are some of the best in this category:

 Although not really exactly the same headphones (with Amperior being the superior one), I decided to put them as one since they’re essentially just the ‘old and new’ model for this type.

 Both these headphones do well in almost all aspects.
 Sound quality is superb, isolation is exceptional (partly because clamping is a bit hard since this is a DJ headphone), but the overall clarity is just unmatched.
 And as I mentioned, it’s a DJ headphone it has all those fancy features for DJ like swiveling cups, etc.

 The difference between the Amperior and the HD 25-1 II is that the newer model has a sturdier build (aluminum parts) and they have also tamed the treble a bit which is one of very few concerns about the latter in w/c the treble is a bit harsh.
 But nevertheless, this is the best supra-aural (on-ear) headphones on the planet for the moment.
 Sennheiser HD 25-1 II | Sennheiser Amperior

 Cons: Treble is a bit peaky.
 Can be a tad bright for some.